anushadatar/game-of-comparch/docs/index.md

 Game of Life.
 In fact, *Life* has been proven to be Turing-complete, and Paul Rendell made it definitive by creating the first Turing machine ever constructed in the
 *Game of Life*.

-While not particularly practically significant, the work that has been done with the *Game of Life* to show that a cellular automata can be computationally powerful in both a non-traditional and, unexpectedly, traditional sense has been important in challenging and forming our definitions of what can be considered a computer.

 - - - -